dm94/stiletto-web/README.md

 - Section where to create a list of allies, enemies or NAP
 - System to make the web multi-language
 - PWA: Now you can have the website as an application on your mobile phone.
+- Light and dark design: Two different designs for you to choose the one you like best

 #### JSONs